Testing the Wineland Criterion with Finite Statistics

 \paragraph{Introduction ---} Quantum metrology leverages quantum mechanical effects to surpass the limitations of classical measurement techniques~\cite{Giovannetti2004,Giovannetti2011}, notably the standard quantum limit.
 Among the quantum states that can be utilized to enhance measurement precision~\cite{Mitchell2004,Tomohisa2007,Pryde2017,ZhaoSiRan2021,Aasi2013,Guo2020,Tse2019,Xia2020}, spin-squeezed states are receiving significant attention~\cite{meyer2001,Bornet2023,Franke2023,Bohnet2016,Strobel2014,Riedel2010,Ockeloen2013,SchleierSmith2010,Leroux2010,LouchetChauvet2010,Bohnet2014,Sewell2012}.
 The condition for spin-squeezing is usually expressed in terms of the first and second moments of the angular momentum operator which is defined for $N$ distinguishable $1/2$ spins as

 where $\alpha=x,y,z$ specifies the direction and $\sigma_{\alpha}^{(i)}$ is the corresponding Pauli matrix for spin $i$.
 More precisely, a state that fulfills~\cite{Wineland1992}

-is said to be (metrologically) spin-squeezed along the $\perp$ direction.
+is said to be (metrologically) spin-squeezed along the $\vec{n}_\perp$ direction.
 Here, $\langle J_{\Vec{n}} \rangle$ denotes the expectation value of the spin operator along the direction $\vec{n}$ and Var$(J_{\Vec{n}_{\perp}})$ is the variance of the spin in a direction $\Vec{n}_{\perp}$ orthogonal to $\vec{n}$. $\xi^2_W$ is called the Wineland parameter.
-Put simply, $\xi^2_W<1$ witnesses a class of quantum states where the spin variance is reduced in one direction while being increased in the orthogonal direction~\cite{Wineland1992,kitagawa1993}.
+Put simply, $\xi^2_W<1$ witnesses a class of quantum states where the collective spin variance is reduced in one direction while being increased in the orthogonal direction~\cite{Wineland1992,kitagawa1993}.
 In a Ramsey experiment, $\xi^2_W$ is established as the ratio of phase sensitivity of the state of interest $\hat{\rho}$ compared to a coherent spin state.
 Hence $\xi^2_W<1$ witnesses states having the potential to beat the standard quantum limit.
 The advantage of spin-squeezed states in metrology is due to quantum correlations between spins~\cite{kitagawa1993}.
 Specifically $\xi^2_W<1$ witnesses entanglement~\cite{Sorensen2001}.
-The ability to observe multiple spin states that are both metrologically useful and entangled through collective spin measurements has driven numerous experimental implementations with various physical plateforms involving up to almost a million spins~\cite{meyer2001,Bornet2023,Franke2023,Bohnet2016,Strobel2014,Riedel2010,Ockeloen2013,SchleierSmith2010,Leroux2010,LouchetChauvet2010,Bohnet2014,Sewell2012}.
-However, the exact values of the variance and expectation of total angular momenta involved in the Wineland parameter cannot be obtained from a finite number of measurement repetitions.
-Hence, concluding that spin-squeezed states have been created and detected in such systems requires careful consideration due to the limitations of finite statistics.
-This challenge was highlighted in Refs.~\cite{Raman2016, Wagner17}, which aimed to draw conclusions about Bell correlations in a many-spin system.
-In this letter, we present a rigorous method to establish robust statistical evidence of spin squeezing from the Wineland parameter, accounting for finite-size effects.
+The ability to observe multiple spin states that are both metrologically useful and entangled through collective spin measurements has driven numerous experimental implementations involving up to almost a million spins~\cite{meyer2001,Bornet2023,Franke2023,Bohnet2016,Strobel2014,Riedel2010,Ockeloen2013,SchleierSmith2010,Leroux2010,LouchetChauvet2010,Bohnet2014,Sewell2012}.

-\paragraph{Methods ---} To set up the statistical test, the hypotheses need to be formulated.
-As a first step, we focus on the following linearized form of the Wineland parameter

-where $Q_i = 2 J_i/N $ is the normalized angular momemtum operator in a direction specified by $i$.
-In the asymptotic limit (infinite number of measurement repetitions), a spin system is considered spin-squeezed if the corresponding state satisfies $\Gamma<0$.
-Therefore, we define the null hypothesis $H_{0}$ as ``the state of interest satisfies $\Gamma\geq0$".
-At first glance, the sample variance and sample mean are natural choices as estimators of $(\Delta Q_{i})^2$ and $\langle Q_{i}\rangle^2$.
-However, this results in an estimator for $\Gamma$ that is a nonlinear function of independent random variables, creating challenges in accurately estimating the number of experimental repetitions required to reject the null hypothesis $H_0$ without overestimation, see Supplemental Material Sec.~I and IV.
-In this work, we instead introduce the following family of criteria